QuaSi-Software/Documentation/docs/resie_input_file_format.md

 **Component output**

-To specify component outputs, the ```"key"```  has to match the UAC-name of the component, followed by a string defining the name of the output parameter requested from this component.
+To specify component outputs, the ```"key"```  has to match the UAC-name of the component, followed by a string defining the name of the output parameter requested from this component as defined in the [component parameters section](resie_component_parameters.md).
 See also the example above, first and second block.
 The ```"axis"```, ```"unit"``` and  ```"scale_factor"``` are scalar values that are applied to this single output parameter.

 **Flow output**

 To specify an energy and temperature flow output, the ```"key"``` has to match the medium of the bus that transports the energy and temperature flow from the source to the target component.
 As for the CSV output, the actual connection is defined as "source_component_uac->target_component_uac".
 See also the example above, third block.
-Here, ```"axis"```, ```"unit"``` and  ```"scale_factor"``` are vector elements that have to contain exactly two values each, representing the meta information for the energy (first entry) and the temperature flow (second entry) between the two components specified.
-Note that always both energy and temperature are plotted.
+Here, ```"axis"```, ```"unit"``` and  ```"scale_factor"``` can be vector elements that contain either one entry for the energy or two entries for energy and temperature flow, if the temperature should be plotted additionally.
+Then, exactly two values have to be given, representing the meta information for the energy (first entry) and the temperature flow (second entry) between the two components specified.
+Note that even if two entries in the the meta information are given, the temperature might be filtered and not displayed if either no energy flow was present or a non-thermal media was requested.

 **Weather output**